Scientific Advisory Board (SAB)

 Dr. Plass’s research focus is on cancer epigenomics in leukaemia as well as other human malignancies.
 Together with his collaborators, he provided the first genome-wide screens for DNA methylation patterns in human cancer samples.
 This work culminated in a frequently cited landmark paper by Costello et al. in Nature Genetics describing tumour-type specific DNA methylation patterns in different human malignancies.
 This manuscript represented the inauguration of global DNA methylome screens in cancer genomes and efforts that ultimately led to sequencing-based whole-genome bisulfite sequencing, currently the state-of-the-art technology to decipher DNA methylomes at the single CpG level.

 Dr. Palomero has a Degree in Biochemistry and Molecular Biology at the University de Oviedo.
 She did her postdoctoral training at Beth Israel Deaconess Medical Center and Dana-Farber Cancer Institute.
+At the present time, she is Pathology and Cell Biology Associate Professor at CUMC (Columbia University Medical Center).
+Her studies focus on the genetics and transformation mechanisms in the peripheral T-cell lymphoma (PTCL).

+Dr. Bertoni is Cum laude doctor in the speciality of Medical Oncology at the Università degli Studi di Milano.
 He is currently Head of Lymphoma Genomics Group at the Institute for Oncological Research in Bellinzona, Switzerland.
 Deputy director of the Institute and professor at the Faculty of Biomedical Sciences, USI.
+Prof. Bertoni is also an international expert in development of new anti-lymphoma compounds and the genetics of lymphoma.

 He holds a Degree in Biology and Master's degree in Molecular Biology and Genetics from the University of Crete.
 PhD at the University of Paris V, in Harald von Boehmer’s laboratory.
+Currently, he leads the Pathology Department of the NYU School of Medicine.
+His studies are focused the mechanisms of differentiation and transformation of stem cells and haematopoietic progenitors.